 Comparing these assumptions to the actual Impact Fees collected indicates that the number of new connections to our water and wastewater systems for FY-21 occurred as expected.
 Table 4 provides population projections for Round Rock and Round Rock's ETJ.
 These projections, anticipating a steady growth rate, indicate that capital improvements to the City's water and wastewater utility systems would be necessary to keep up with growth.
-However, the annual estimates, shown in parenthesis, convey a slower growth rate in the City limits than projected.
-New projections for "Inside City" from 2021 through 2030 are currently being developed by the City's Planning and Development Services Department.
+The annual estimates, shown in parenthesis, convey a slower growth rate in the City limits than projected by the City in 2010.
+However, recent new permits for single family and multi-family projects indicate that we should "catch back up" to the trend initially projected.